getAlby/js-lightning-tools/README.md

 const lightningAddress = new LightningAddress("hello@getalby.com", {proxy: false});
 ```

-## fetch
+## fetch() dependency
-This library relies on a global fetch object which will only work in newer browsers and versions of node.
-You can manually install a global fetch option or polyfill if needed.
+This library relies on a global fetch object which will work in browsers and node v18.x or newer.
+In old version yoi can manually install a global fetch option or polyfill if needed.

 For example:
 ```js